-Education:

-A university degree in one of the following fields is required: public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical, health education, epidemiology, or another relevant technical field.
+VI.
+Recruitment Qualifications Education: A university degree in one of the following fields is required: public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical, health education, epidemiology, or another relevant technical field.

-Experience:

-A minimum of two years of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.
+Experience: A minimum of two years of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.
 Experience working in a developing country is considered as an asset.
 Relevant experience in a UN system agency or organization is considered as an asset.

-Language Requirements:

-Fluency in English is required.
-Knowledge of another official UN language or local language of the duty station is considered as an asset.
+Language Requirements: Fluency in English is required.
+Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.